fuzzzerd/fmdata/README.md

-# FMData A C# Client for FileMaker
+# FMData: a C# client for FileMaker

 FMData is a C# client wrapper library for accessing data from FileMaker databases.
 It currently supports the FileMaker Data API.
-Using the client is simple and straight forward and exposes a blended experience between C# norms and FileMaker standards.

 ## About FMData